Quinnipiac University

 Value Proposition

 The center is part of a dynamic and growing university with a commitment to academic excellence and to building a strong sense of community enlightenment and engagement.
-It serves the needs of women professionals by providing opportunities for lifelong learning, professional development and community-building and citizenship.
+It serves the needs of women and their allies professionally by providing opportunities for lifelong learning, professional development and community-building and citizenship.

 Past Events and Our Community in Action